Description and Features

 I had been a happy Pocket user for many years and was dismayed when Mozilla shut down Pocket in July of 2025.
 Like many people, I’ve been looking for ways to self-host useful services to reduce my dependence on cloud-based subscriptions which could disappear or change terms.
 Thus, I started looking at self-hosted “read-it-later” replacements for Pocket and I experimented with a number of them such as Wallabag, LinkWarden, Hoarder, Readeck, etc.

 Ultimately, I found Readeck to have the right balance of features, UI and deployment simplicity for me.
+I’m running Readeck as a Docker container in a Proxmox VM and using Dockhand to manage it along with 33 other Docker Compose stacks.

 Being in the Apple ecosystem, I found a great Readeck iOS app for my phone but could only find Chrome and Firefox extensions for desktop browsers and nothing for Safari.